Let’s dive Stradbroke Island

 Now keeping that in mind, scuba divers around the world spend millions of dollars just to have the opportunity to dive with these apex predators of the ocean.

-Flat Rock off Stradbroke Island, one of the best dive locations near Brisbane, is more known for its shark encounters with the Grey Nurse sharks and more commonly at the dive site called “Shark Ally”.
+Dive Stradbroke Island, Flat Rock is one of the best dive locations near Brisbane, is more known for its shark encounters with the Grey Nurse sharks and more commonly at the dive site called “Shark Ally”.
 Shark Ally is located on the eastern edge of Flat Rock and can reach some deep depths and is suggested to be dived by either adventure advanced divers or divers that have completed their deep water speciality.

 With depths getting as deep as 30 metres it is common to have humpback whales breaching in close proximity around the boat and if you’re lucky you may even get them under the boat.
 (What a way to spend your safety stop)